 This study will use descriptive statistics, correlation, and multiple regression to examine the impact of advertising on consumer purchasing behavior in BERGER BANGLADESH.
 The research would conduct surveys to gather data for the study's aims.
-This study will also examine relevant inting, is not permitted. literature review.
+This study will also examine relevant literature review.